How to Be Physically Tough By Cultivating Mental Toughness

 What are Mike’s perceptions about exercise machines?

 Mike: Arthur Jones had done a very good job of creating this sense that if you use these exercise machines wrong, something mysterious and dangerous might happen to you.
 So that was pretty good marketing.
-I thought the machines were cool for mental toughness.
+I thought the machines were cool for cultivating mental toughness.
 They were still considered relatively exotic at that time for actors so for me it was a question of wanting to do well in my chosen job at the time and also it was a very competitive environment.

 Mike: Fort Bragg North Carolina is home to the 82nd Airborne Division Special Forces Training.
 It was also home base to the 7th Special Forces Group.
 So the vibe at Fort Bragg was very intense and I was young and I was absolutely in it, loved it, and wanted to do whatever I could to be a competitive guy in that universe, to be a legit paratrooper.